dpEmu/dpEmu/docs/manual.rst

         {"model": KMeansModel, "params_list": [{"labels": labels}]}
     ]

-The interactive mode
+Interactive mode
-""""""""""""""""""""
+""""""""""""""""

-The final parameter of the Runner is a boolean telling whether to use interactive mode or not.
+The final parameter of the runner system is a boolean telling whether to use interactive mode or not.
 Some of the functions for visualizing the results require the interactive mode, for some of them it's optional and most of them have no interactive functionality.